 With this detail, Jesus Christ continues to seem more like a metaphor than a man.
 The fact that he was placed in Judea 40 years prior to the temple’s destruction, coupled with the fact that Christianity did not start to resemble anything like its present Orthodoxy until at least the mid-2nd century, demonstrates that this ordinary man Jesus might have been, after John, one of the first people to receive the Spirit, and the inheritance of the Spirit was brought on by impending doom for the people and place where the story was based.
 In the Gospel story, both Jesus and John were schemed against, and eventually killed by people in the community they served, in Jesus’ case, by the Pharisees and the Roman procurator.

-It is interesting then that in Josephus’ 75CE work, Wars of the Jews, he describes a Jesus ben Ananias, who undergoes parallel circumstances as Jesus Christ.
+In Josephus’ 75CE work, Wars of the Jews, he describes a Jesus ben Ananias, who undergoes parallel circumstances as Jesus Christ.
 He goes to Jerusalem,

 gives prophesy about impending doom, is beaten by the Roman procurator, is deemed crazy, and is eventually killed by a siege machine that was knocking down the holy temple – a religious event that would have been no less serious than if the St. Peter’s Basilica were knocked down by some powerful Muslim country today.